mcjauregui72/CNN_MedImageClassification/README.md

 # Chaining Models

 Chaining two models together means creating a composite model, where the first model's output becomes the input for the second model's layers.
-The output of the first model in a two-model chain is not a classification, but feature vectors that will help the second model's layers make a classification.
+The output of the first model in a two-model chain is not a classification, but feature vectors that help the second model's layers make a classification.
 Chaining two models results in a single model that can be trained end-to-end.
 Model chaining can be performed using the Functional API in a Keras framework, which allows for flexible connection of layers and models.

 The considerations we had to take into account when chaining model_one and model_two included:

-1. We removed the final, dense layer from first_model because we didn't want it to generate a vector representing class probabilities.
+1. Removing the final, dense layer from first_model because we didn't want it to generate a vector representing class probabilities.
 We wanted to use first_model only as a feature extractor, allowing second_model to generate the class probabilities.
     * We defined a new output layer to serve as feature extraction, mod_first_model_output = x
     * Thus, the final output of our modified first_model became the result of the Dropout layer, the layer immediately preceding the final output layer.
     * We saved this modified version of first_model as mod_first_model